uratol/berryql/README.md

 Hello world example
 -------------------

-Here is a minimal end‑to‑end sketch using BerryQL with two types, relations, a query, and a merge mutation:
+Here is a minimal end‑to‑end sketch using BerryQL with three types, relations, a query, and a merge mutation:

 ```python
 from sqlalchemy.orm import Mapped, mapped_column, relationship